vycke/vitamins/README.md

 ### Properties

 You initiate tracker by providing a `config` object to the `createTracker` function.
 The configuration should have a `version` and `namespace` indication.
+In addition, you specify the maximum number of breadcrumbs (`numberOfCrumbs`) that should be stored, with a default of 20.
 After a tracker is initiated, it has the following properties at its disposal:

 - `send(error: Error, tags: string[])`: sends a new error to the log;
 - `crumb(message: string, category; string)`: adds a breadcrumb to the internal list.
 Whenever an error is logged, the list of breadcrumbs is added to the logs, as additional context;